 Queen Elsa Fans Didn’t Find Humor in Weather ‘Arrest’

 Even in the City of McLean in Illinois, the police department jokingly placed under arrest Queen Elsa from the movie “Frozen,” because of the onslaught of extreme frozen temperatures.
-Police officials there wrote on their Facebook page, “Due to the EXTREME COLD weather, all criminal activity and acts of stupidity and foolishness has been cancelled.
+Police officials there wrote on their Facebook page, “Due to the EXTREME COLD weather, all criminal activity and acts of stupidity and foolishness have been canceled.
 Even Elsa has been placed under arrest with NO BOND until further notice.”

 However, given the extreme temperatures and apparent short tempers in the online fandom world, the police department was forced to quickly post the following apologetic explanation a few hours later: “ATTENTION: Good morning.
 Apparently there has been an uproar of our most recent post of an Elsa character being taking into custody.
 Please note, we posted these pictures along with an explanation in reference to the very severe/dangerous cold weather that we are experiencing in Illinois.
-The pictures were actually taken by Hanahan Police Department in South Carolina that we found on the internet.
+The pictures were actually taken by the Hanahan Police Department in South Carolina that we found on the internet.
 We were looking for pictures to show how cold it was getting and wanted to do something to rise up everyone’s spirit.
 We can’t take credit for the pictures.
 Sorry about the confusion.
 We had no intention of taking credit for the pictures posted and was just trying to lighten the mood for everyone.
 Again, we apologize for any confusion.
 Please be safe, stay warm and God Bless.”

 - Related: Another Great Speaker at TSD, Heather Hirsch